 In addition, stress and anxiety are known to contribute to many heart conditions, and unchecked anxiety could make your symptoms worse.
 As a result, you may benefit from working with a therapist or mental health professional during the course of your rehabilitation.

 You may learn breathing techniques, meditation, or new ways of thinking that can help you feel less anxious or stressed in the future.
-You might also receive guidance on lifestyle changes you could make to create a less stressful, healthier future for yourself.
+You may also receive guidance on lifestyle changes that can help you create a less stressful, healthier future for yourself.

-Cardiac rehab can be challenging - after all, when you’re not feeling well, it can be hard to take on new challenges and learn new skills.
-However, it can have a huge impact on your overall well-being in the future.
-A cardiac rehabilitation program has the potential to heal:
+Cardiac rehab can be challenging - after all, when you’re not feeling well, it can be hard to take on challenges and learn new skills.
+However, it can have a significant impact on your overall well-being in the future.
+In fact, the American Heart Association reports that “cardiac rehab is how you can lower your risk of a second cardiac event.”

-Completing a cardiac rehab program can have a major impact on your overall fitness.
+Completing your cardiac rehab goals can have a major impact on your overall fitness.
 You should find that you are able to conduct your daily activities, such as walking, doing chores or climbing stairs, with less difficulty.
-You may lose weight, or maintain a healthy weight.
-You might find that your aerobic fitness increases, and that you feel more energetic and positive than you did before.
+You may lose weight or more easily maintain a healthy weight.
+You might find that as your aerobic fitness increases, you feel more energetic and positive than you did before.

 Meeting fellow heart patients can also be a very positive experience - for many people, finding a community of others who understand exactly what you’re going through can be a very healing part of the cardiac rehab process.
 In the words of the Mayo Clinic, “Cardiac rehabilitation can guide you through fear and anxiety as you return to an active lifestyle with more motivation and energy to do the things you enjoy.”